 John Merrick scooted his chair toward Jane.
 He leaned forward and locked his gaze on Jane’s face.

 “Jane, Anne is correct; Mac is worthy of your love.
 And you, my dear, are a very perceptive woman.
-It’s true; I did, at one time, hope all three children would follow in my footsteps and join the law firm.
+It’s true.
+I once hoped all three children would follow in my footsteps and join the law firm.
 Mac chose a different path for himself, and I was initially disappointed.
-But Anne was persistent in educating me that Mac was pursuing what we all were seeking: justice, but in a different way.
+But Anne was persistent in educating me that Mac was pursuing what we all were seeking: justice, but differently.
 Now, I’m his most ardent supporter.

 “A relationship with a policeman has its challenges, Jane.
 There is a constant worry about his safety, for he is in harm's way every day.
 We accept this because he has chosen this career.